arbor-education/php-coding-standard/README.md

    ;
    ```

-   Custom paths can be include or excluded in this file.
+   Custom paths can be included/excluded in this file.
 For a reference please see [PHP-CS-Fixer documentation][php-cs-fixer].

 3. PHP-CS-Fixer creates a cache file that speeds up further fixes.
 It should be added to `.gitignore`: